Edward-Kabue/awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse capstone
+## Awesome books

-Developed a project which displays a list of books.
+Developed a  that displays a list of books.
 The user can add books by providing a book title and an author.
 The user can also delete a certain book from the list by clicking the delete button.

 ## Built With